Skip to content

 So how can you take advantage of your financial and workforce data?

-One of the best ways you can reduce and manage your employee costs?
-Really know what’s happening month after month!
+One of the best ways you can reduce and manage your employee costs is to really know what’s happening month after month!
 Factorial’s Financial Workspace has all the essential data you need in one place.

 The Financial Workspace is the newest addition to the Finance app on Factorial.
 It holds financial data and information for CFOs, managers, and decision-makers.
 It does a lot of the work for you by updating on its own and gathering real-time data.

 Get insights on company costs.
-This includes headcount analysis and projections and team and management costs.
+These include headcount analysis and projections, as well as team and management costs.
 This allows you to make better hiring decisions, make changes when necessary, and manage future costs.
 You can do all of this and more without being a finance expert!

 You, your CFO, or anyone else who has access to the Financial Workspace will be able to get answers to important questions like: